Digital Engineering 24/7

 CETIM, which collaborated with DM on parameter development for 304L, will now offer the material on the mid-sized Shop System binder jet 3D printing system.

-These water pump impellers, binder jet 3D printed in 304L on the Desktop Metal Shop System, show what type of complex geometries can be produced without tooling or machining.
-Image courtesy of Business Wire.
+These complex water pump impellers, binder jet 3D printed in 304L on the Desktop Metal Shop System, show the kind of complex geometries that can now be produced without tooling or machining.
+Desktop Metal, in partnership with CETIM, has now qualified 304L stainless steel for processing on the Shop System.
+(Photo: Business Wire)

 Desktop Metal, Inc. in partnership with CETIM, the French technical center for mechanical industries and one of the largest industrial research organizations in Europe, report that 304L stainless steel has been qualified for use on the Shop System.